msgre/europe/README.md

-Demo of Europe application.
+Demo of Europe application compounded from several components:

-Right now it consist of two main components:

 * Django API backend
+* Django Admin backend
+* Python Watcher script, which read status from HW boards and send events through websocket connection to browser
 * Frontend Javascript application build in Marionette framework

-Both components are dockerized and run behind Nginx proxy.
+All components are dockerized and run behind Nginx proxy.

 **Content**: